 If a hostel or an Airbnb are for you, then stay at a small, intimate resort or hotel.
 The size and intimacy of the hotel will automatically bring you into closer contact with your fellow travelers, whether it be in the restaurant, at the bar, or at the pool.
 Many resorts, even small ones, host get-togethers, offer different classes or sporting events.
 By getting involved in these activities, you will have found the perfect way to meet like-minded people.

 I have found that unless I want to get lost in the masses of people, I stay away from the larger resorts.
-Besides, the service is always better at a smaller more intimate resort, hotel or inn.
+Besides, the service is always better at a smaller more intimate resort, hotel or inn and it is much easier to meet people when you’re travelling by yourself.

 Book a Day Tour

-If you feel uncomfortable venturing out on your own, or simply want to be with other people, then booking a tour is the perfect way to see the sites as well as to meet other people and provide company for the day.
+If you feel uncomfortable venturing out on your own when travelling alone, or you simply want to be with other people, then booking a tour is the perfect way to see the sites as well as to meet other people which will provide you with company for the day.
 You will all be having the same experience so striking up a conversation will be easy.
 Just don’t be shy.

 Climb Aboard Public Transportation